D47, 17 km north of Bergerac, 2.3 km east of Les Eyzies-de-Tayac.

 |1979||inscribed on the UNESCO World Heritage List.|

-The Grotte des Combarelles is located a few kilometers east of Les Eyzies-de-Tayac.
+The Grotte des Combarelles or simply Les Combarelles is located a few kilometers east of Les Eyzies-de-Tayac.
 The huge entrance portal was known since ancient times.
 The entrance area was excavated by Emile River between 1891 and 1894.
 Bones, excavated in this area were dated with the C-14 method in 1973 to be between 11,380 and 13,680 years old.

 The engravings in the narrow passage behind the huge portal were discovered by Denis Peyrony, Abbe Breuil and Louis Capitan on 08-SEP-1901.
 They were travelling around the area at this time to identify prehistoric remains.
+Four days later they discovered the paintings at nearby Font-de-Gaume Cave.
 It was a time, when the age of cave paintings was impossible to determine.
-There were no modern isotope based methods, the age was derived from a theory of the development of modern art.
-The cave paintings were so elaborated, that archaeologists of this time, including the world famous Abbe Breuil, questioned a higher age.
+There were no modern geophysical isotope based methods, the age was derived from a theory of the development of modern art.
+According to this theory old paintings were made by less developed human ancestors and were thus less elaborate, so the age was estimated propotional to the quality of the artworks.
+20 years earlier Maria, the daugther of Marcelino de Santuola, discovered paintings of bisons at the ceiling of the Altamira Cave which was owned by the family.
+The cave paintings were so elaborate, that archaeologists of this time, including the world famous Abbe Breuil, questioned a higher age.
 The owner of Altamira cave was blamed to have faked the paintings.
-But the discoveries at Combarelles proved an age of many thousands of years!
+But the discoveries at Combarelles changed anything!
 The engravings were covered by speleothems, and knowing the growth rate of speleothems, an age much higher as ever before was calculated.
 As a result Abbe Breuil publicly appologized for his doubts.
+Unfortunately Marcelino de Santuola had already died

 But like often, the fame of Combarelles was short.
-Later in the same year the archaeologists discovered nearby Grotte de Font-de-Gaume and the colourfull drawings made the - sometimes hard to see - engravings much less popular.
+Only four days later the archaeologists discovered nearby Grotte de Font-de-Gaume and the colourful drawings made the - sometimes hard to see - engravings much less popular.
 Probably a good thing, as this is actually the reason that Combarelles was never overcrowded, and never closed to the public.
+Until today it is rather simple to get tickets, even when other caves are booked out.

 The cave contains some 600 etchings and a few drawings in black outlines.
 They show mostly animals, including reindeers, musk oxen, horses, bisons, and aurochs (wild oxen).
 Some show rather abstract anthropomorphic figures which are interpreted as female forms.
-The art is of Magdalenien age, around 13,000 BP.
+A few geometric patterns are called tectiforms.
+The art is of Magdalènien age, between 13,680 and 11,380 BP, in other words the cave was used only for short time, but this "short" period was nevertheless 2000 years long.